jonra1993/fastapi-alembic-sqlmodel-async/README.md

 # Async configuration for FastAPI and SQLModel

 This is a project template which uses [FastAPI](https://fastapi.tiangolo.com/), [Alembic](https://alembic.sqlalchemy.org/en/latest/) and async [SQLModel](https://sqlmodel.tiangolo.com/) as ORM.
 It shows a complete async CRUD template using authentication.
 Our implementation utilizes the newest version of FastAPI and incorporates typing hints that are fully compatible with **Python 3.10** and later versions.
 If you're looking to build modern and efficient web applications with Python, this template will provide you with the necessary tools to get started quickly.
+You can read a short article with the motivations for starting this sample project [here](https://medium.com/allient/our-journey-using-async-fastapi-to-harnessing-the-power-of-modern-web-apis-90301827f14c?source=friends_link&sk=9006b3f2a4137a28a8576a69546c8c18).

 ## Why Use This Template?